kosmonautdnb/WatSDL/README.md

 # WatSDL
 Some functions for emulating the SDL2 on FreeDos / WatcomC++

 Not final, just in the making.
 And perhaps very clumsy and cheesy at the moment.
+(It's actually just an attempt to convert Tyrian at the moment.)

 But wait: